 - Clinical Psychologist

-- Clinical psychologists examine and assess people's behavioural and mental health problems.
-They may provide treatment to address behavioural or mental health issues.
+- Clinical psychologists assess and treat people's behavioural and mental health problems.

 - Criminal Justice Psychologist

-- Criminal justice psychologists work with offenders to help them make changes in their lives, and reduce the risk of reoffending.
+- Criminal justice psychologists work with offenders to help them make life changes, and reduce the risk of reoffending.

 - Educational Psychologist

-- Educational psychologists work with students, parents, educators and mental health services to develop supportive environments for students with difficulties that impact on their learning and well-being.
+- Educational psychologists work with students, parents, educators and mental health services to develop supportive environments for students with learning difficulties

 - Health Psychologist

-- Health psychologists assist people to manage chronic and preventable disease, and develop methods to help clients maintain a healthy lifestyle.
+- Health psychologists assist people to manage diseases they suffer from and to maintain a healthy lifestyle.

-- Organisational psychologists recommend ways to improve a workplace and the performance, satisfaction and well-being of its people.
+- Organisational psychologists recommend ways to improve a workplace and the performance and well-being of its people.